hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

 - `*innerHTML` and `n-innerHTML` are functionally identical; choose one naming style per project.
 - The directive maps `null` and `false` to an empty string; other values (including `0` and empty strings) are passed to the `html` filter as-is.
 - Errors in the `html` filter produce an optional console warning and clear the element’s innerHTML.
-- Inserted HTML strings are not scanned for Nablla directives; they are treated as plain DOM content.
+- Inserted HTML strings are not scanned for Sercrod directives; they are treated as plain DOM content.
-- When `cleanup.directives` is enabled, `*innerHTML` and `n-innerHTML` attributes are removed from the output DOM like other Nablla directives.
+- When `cleanup.directives` is enabled, `*innerHTML` and `n-innerHTML` attributes are removed from the output DOM like other Sercrod directives.